mariuswalter/mariuswalter.github.io/_pages/about.md

 ## Research Interests

 ### Viral Gene Drive in herpesviruses
 My research focuses on herpesviruses, a family of ubiquitous DNA viruses that chronically infect most of the human population and represent a heavy burden on human health.
 During my postdoc, I invented a new therapeutic strategy against herpesviruses, using engineered “gene drive” viruses that can replace wild-type viruses with an attenuated version to reduce viral levels and potentially suppress symptoms.
-This discovery was inspired by the gene drives developed in insects and represented a new way to engineer viruses for therapeutic and research purposes.
+This discovery was inspired by the gene drives developed in insects and represented a new way to engineer herpesviruses.
 My current work centers on exploring the potential of the technology for therapeutic and research purposes.

 [Walter and Verdin, *Nature Communications* (2020)](https://www.nature.com/articles/s41467-020-18678-0) and accompanying [blog post](https://bioengineeringcommunity.nature.com/posts/viral-gene-drive-in-herpesviruses)